Ximpia/ximpia/docs/about.rst

 them in HTML5 templates.
 Most of the time, you will not need to develop js code, simply configure the components with HTML5 ``data-`` attributes.

+You can link your visual components and apply style themes.

 In case this is not enough for you, you can write your own components.
-We also provide a js rendering component: you define the js function to do render logic.
-This is useful for integrating external js code into your application.

 Example for list component: